What is Sexual Harassment under South Dakota Law?

 How does South Dakota Law Prohibit Sexual Harassment?

-First, employers who are located in Aberdeen can be required to create and visibly post company policies regulating sexual conduct.
-The policies should at least include: contact information for the reporting of sexual harassment incidents, an outline of procedures to be followed in filing a claim, and the remedies available when a claim successfully proven.
+First, employers who are located in Aberdeen can be required to formulate and visibly post company policies regulating sexual conduct.
+The policies should at least include: contact information for the reporting of sexual harassment incidents, an outline of policies to be followed in filing a claim, and the remedies available when a claim successfully proven.

 How can a South Dakota attorney help?

 Without expertise in the applicable laws, both investigating and proving a sexual harassment claim can be difficult.
-The federal officers who investigate claims of sexual harrassment are, unfortunatly, often too busy to give much attention to any one claim.
-Accordingly, hiring a lawyer in Aberdeen might be the best way to ensure that your claim is filed within the deadlines specified by South Dakota for sexual harassment matters.
+The federal officers who investigate claims of sexual harassment are, unfortunately, frequently too busy to give much attention to any one claim.
+Therefore, hiring a lawyer in Aberdeen may be the ideal way to ensure that your claim is filed within the deadlines specified by South Dakota for sexual harassment matters.